kahlilwassell/UChicago-GenAI-HW7/Submission.md

 ## 1. Documents Used

-For this assignment, I intentionally included documents across multiple file types to fully test the system’s ability to handle varied inputs.
+For this assignment I intentionally included documents across multiple file types to fully test the system’s ability to handle varied inputs.
 Instead of relying solely on PDFs, I incorporated Markdown and plain text files to meet the mixed file format requirement.

 Documents included: